btw-imlong/Brief-5-group-2/README.md

 - **Backend:**
   - Node.js and Express for server logic.
   - Strapi (or a similar CMS) for managing content.
-  - MongoDB or PostgreSQL for data storage.

 - **Other Tools:**
   - Git for version control.
-  - Docker for containerization and easy deployment (optional).

 ## Installation